A $1.2 billion loss for Delta, but recovery is on the radar

 “We said all along we will sell those middle seats when customers are confident and comfortable sitting there, and the science has given us that confidence around the vaccinations,” he said.
 “What we’re seeing now in April is our planes are pretty full, so we need to sell those middle seats.”

-Bastian said 75% of Delta’s corporate-account customers say they expect to be fully vaccinated by Memorial Day, and he believes that will set the stage for road warriors to begin returning in large numbers by late summer or early fall.
+Delta relies heavily on corporate travel, which remains deeply depressed, but the airline expects that to bounce back by late summer or fall.
+Bastian said 75% of Delta’s corporate-account customers say they expect to be fully vaccinated by Memorial Day, which he believes will set the stage for road warriors to return in large numbers.

 International travel will come back more slowly.
 Bastian said that if governments ease restrictions, travel between the U.S. and the United Kingdom could recover quickly, but significant travel to continental Europe, Asia and South America is probably six months to a year away.